Building safer roads

 Safety at roadworks is a high priority for the department.
 Roadworks can be dangerous places for road users but they are also a workplace for the department's staff and contractors.

-Our safety at roadworks page has more information.
+Visit our roadwork safety page for more information.